cynthiajteo/memorygame/README.md

 ## Known Issues:
 * Users are able to open more than 2 images if they click fast enough
-* Hint will minus 10 HP if user starts another level
+* Hint will minus 10 HP if user starts another level and will continue to work after winning the game

 ## Further Improvements:
 * Fix opening more than 2 images